AbdelSameaAhmed/py4e_freecodecamp/README.md

 # py4e_freecodecamp
-learn python from freecodecamp py4e
+learn python from freecodecamp python for everyone